somayehsarirchi/Bioinformatics-Templates/README.md

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more information.

+MIT License © 2025 Somayeh Sarirchi

+---

+## Citation

+If you use any part of this repository, please cite it using the information in the [`CITATION.cff`](CITATION.cff) file.

 ---